MrS0n1CTF/Infranova-C2/README.md

 · Authorized Red Teaming: Professional penetration testers may deploy Infranova C2 within authorized contracts.
 · Prohibited Uses: Any unauthorized, malicious, or illegal use is strictly forbidden.

-Mr-S0n1CTF (Youssef Ayman) holds no responsibility for unauthorized deployment or malicious misuse.
+Mr-S0n1CTF (Mr-SonicTF) holds no responsibility for unauthorized deployment or malicious misuse.
 Usage of Infranova implies adherence to global cybersecurity ethics.

 ---